 The theoretical basis of the book is strengthened not only by more explicit links to positive psychology research, but also by including updated information on related topics including other authors’ recent writings about synchronicity.
 Beyond updating research and other references, an extensive index has been added to help access various themes.
 Additional information includes uncanny links to Plato’s writings and more recent advances in our understanding of psychic phenomena, brain science and psychiatry.

 The book is strengthened by many further anecdotes from clients, colleagues and readers of the first edition.
 Synchronistically, I received a burst of new stories from readers within a week of starting writing the second edition, despite them generally not knowing I was updating the book.

-If you have your own stories of weird and wonderful coincidences, please contact me via the the Contact Us page at the book’s website, www.synchronicityunwrapped.com.au.
+If you have your own stories of weird and wonderful coincidences, please contact me via the Contact Us . page.
 This topic truly comes alive through other people’s stories.
 If you get to read the book and find it useful, please mention it to others, or even consider writing a review on Amazon or other book sites.
 I believe the more people discuss such topics, the less stigma there will be around sharing ideas that are based more on intuitive thinking and mystical experience than rational appraisal alone.
 Many of my clients have found this liberating, helpful and motivating.

-The Positive Psychology of Synchronicity was released on 13th August in the UK, US and Australia.
+The Positive Psychology of Synchronicity was released in August 2019.